How Baking Soda, of All Things, Can Help Your Workout

 The drawbacks to using baking soda

 The main reason baking soda isn’t often used as an athletic supplement is because you need a lot of it — to the point that it can cause stomach upset and diarrhoea.
 The recommended dosage amount is 0.3 grams per kilogram of body weight.
 For a 60-kilogram athlete, that works out to 18 grams a day.
-Given that one teaspoon of baking soda weighs about 4.8 grams, that’s about 3.75 teaspoons of baking soda.
+Given that one teaspoon weighs about 5 grams, that’s about 4 teaspoons of baking soda.
 That’s a lot of baking soda, and by extension, a lot of sodium, which means that if you have high blood pressure or have been advised by your doctor to limit your salt, this isn’t an option.

 These past few weeks, I started mixing in a low dose of baking soda into my daily water bottles, using a low-sugar powdered drink mix to mask the taste.
 I added in the baking soda over the course of the day, adding about two teaspoons in total, portioning them out over two to three large bottles of water.
 I also added in a scoop of creatine to one of the bottles, to augment the baking soda.
 The result was a slightly fizzy, slightly bitter drink.
 The dose was low enough that I didn’t experience any noticeable GI symptoms.
 I also added it in daily, including on non-workout days.